 The industrial plant business (or project business) refers to comprehensive hardware or software bundles, the elements of which are combined into functioning systems by the buyer.

 The systems business uses engineering and project management to combine functional units into complex systems.
 Service and software elements are always included.
-Pre-sales and after-sales services are essential to the systems business.
+Pre-sales and after-sales service are essential to the systems business.

 The component supply business is characterized by more long-term business relationships.
-The supplier delivers services that are successively utilized by the customer (e.g. in the automotive industry.)
+The supplier delivers services that are in turn utilized by the customer (e.g. in the automotive industry.)

 The following diagram classifies these basic business types into four dimensions: individual transaction/procurement alliance and individual customer/anonymous market: